-It's not always a simple task when it comes to deciding on the proper leveling kit.
+It's not always a simple task when it comes to deciding on the proper truck leveling kit.
 In reality, a leveling kit functions pretty much in the same way as a body lift kit, but with different purposes.
-Where a body lift is intended to gain an all around even lift of a truck, a leveling kit provides additional lift specifically to either the front or the rear.
+Where a body lift is intended to gain an all-around even lift of a truck, a leveling kit provides additional lift specifically to either the front or the rear.
 For instance, a truck with a heavy duty winch and front bumper mount is much heavier and may dip at the front.
 That imbalance can adversely affect handling or tire and suspension wear.
 Read more »

 When you like the factory ride of your vehicle but still want some lift, whether for performance, looks or both, we can help to provide you with the Lift Kit you need.

 Strut Extensions: Strut Extension lifts are for vehicles that utilize a coilover strut for the front suspension, which typically include late-model half ton trucks and SUVs.
-These leveling kits operate off of the simple premise of applying a spacer on top of a factory strut.
+These extension lifts operate off of the simple premise of applying a spacer on top of a factory strut.
 In this way, modifying your rig requires no modifications of factory parts, and therefore costs less.
 Plus, strut extensions are easily removed if need be.

 Torsion Keys: Torsion keys replace factory pieces, allowing you to produce lift by manipulating a vehicle's torsion bar.
 Usually, aftermarket torsion keys are built stronger and sturdier than factory units to ensure that this is a safe and effective method of achieving lift.
-It is usually a wise decision to purchase a torsion key adjustor tool along with the leveling kit for future modification.